filipjm/PhilJuricevPortfolio/README.md

 ### Tom & Jerry (Pacman Style)

 A game that I have developed individually as a part of the Embedded Systems course, which was a console application completed in C. The player runs as Jerry (Pacman) collecting cheese and escaping from Tom (Ghosts).
 Then the project had to be ported onto a Teensy  - microcontroller.
 This project gave me experience in low level programming and programming with embedded systems.

+### SQL Database Project

+This project was completed as the final project of my high school Information Technology class.
+The task was to design, develop and deliver an information system database for a company of my choice.
+The project required extensive use of MS Access, MySQL, schematic design, and technical report writing.